niroliyanage/sinatra/README.md

 ## Prerequisites

-Terraform - Version 0.11.7 from homebrew \n
+Terraform - Version 0.11.7 from homebrew

 AWS account - (Feel free to use mine, keys already defined )